gwright/jig/README.txt

 A jig is an ordered sequence of objects (usually strings) and named _gaps_.
-When rendered as a string by Jig#to_s, the objects are rendered in order by calling #to_s and the gaps are skipped.
+When rendered as a string by Jig#to_s, the objects are rendered calling #to_s on each object in order.
+The gaps are skipped.

 A new jig may be constructed from an existing jig by 'plugging' one or more of the named gaps.
 The new jig shares the objects and their